QualitativeDataRepository/heal-qdr-bridge-UI/README.md

 2. **Main Dataverse Environment**:
    For production use, please generate an API token from the [QDR Main site](https://qdr.syr.edu/).

+### Config

+Base URL's for Heal and QDR are fetched based on the environment. js > config.js checks for environment based on the hostname of the site and based on that we call the object from dev.js or prod.js

 Refer Obtaining Your QDR API Token section from [docs](https://qdr.syr.edu/ati/anno-rep/logging-anno-rep-detailed-instructions)